 As a smaller reporting company as defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended, we are required to evaluate our internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002 ("Section 404").
 Section 404 requires us to include an internal control report with our Annual Report on Form 10-K. This report must include management's assessment of the effectiveness of our internal control over financial reporting as of the end of the fiscal year.
 This report must also include disclosure of any material weaknesses in internal control over financial reporting that we have identified.
 Failure to comply, or any adverse results from such evaluation could result in a loss of investor confidence in our financial reports and have an adverse effect on the trading price of our equity securities.
 As of December 31, 2012, the management of the Company assessed the effectiveness of the Company's internal control over financial reporting based on the criteria for effective internal control over financial reporting established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") and SEC guidance on conducting such assessments.
-Management concluded, as of the fiscal year ended December 31, 2012, that its internal control hat adversely affected our internal controls which management considers to be material weaknesses including those described below:
+Management concluded, as of the fiscal year ended December 31, 2012, that its internal controls and procedures were not effective to detect the inappropriate application of U.S. GAAP rules.
+Management realized there were deficiencies in the design or operation of our internal control that adversely affected our internal controls which management considers to be material weaknesses including those described below:

-- · lack of a functioning audit committee due to a lack of a majority of independent members and a lack of a majority of outside directors, - resulting in ineffective oversight in the establishment and monitoring of required internal controls and procedures; - inadequate segregation of duties consistent with control objectives; and - · ineffective controls over period end financial disclosure and reporting processes.
+- · lack of a functioning audit committee due to a lack of a majority of independent members and a lack of a majority of outside directors on our board of directors, resulting in ineffective oversight in the establishment and monitoring of required internal controls and procedures; - · inadequate segregation of duties consistent with control objectives; and - · ineffective controls over period end financial disclosure and reporting processes.